The Darkest Skies in The U.S. with Camping Nearby

 Find More Camping in the Region

-Colorado / New Mexico / Border
+Colorado / New Mexico / Oklahoma Border

 night sky at black mesa state park

-The panhandle region of and the surrounding areas stand out as extremely dark skies even in a region of below average light pollution – making it the destination for stargazers throughout the region.
+The panhandle region of Oklahoma and the surrounding areas stand out as extremely dark skies even in a region of below average light pollution – making it the destination for stargazers throughout the region.

-’s Black Mesa State Park is a mecca for star-gazers, even being the home to the yearly gathering of astronomers known as the Okie-Tex Star Party.
+Oklahoma’s Black Mesa State Park is a mecca for star-gazers, even being the home to the yearly gathering of astronomers known as the Okie-Tex Star Party.

 Find More Camping in the Region